Michele Marsh (reporter): Career in New York

 In August 1979, Marsh began working at WCBS-TV in New York City as a reporter and then as co-anchor of the Saturday night editions of Channel 2 News.
 Two months later in October, she was promoted to co-anchoring the 11:00 pm weeknight program alongside Rolland Smith.
 An article published in the New York Times shortly after her promotion described Marsh as part of a wave of anchorwomen in New York television news, along with Sue Simmons, Rose Ann Scamardella, Judy Licht and Pat Harper.
 At age 25, Marsh was the youngest of this group and was sometimes called "the baby of the newsroom" at her station.

 In January 1981, Marsh was demoted from her anchor position to make way for her predecessor Dave Marash, who was rehired by WCBS-TV after a stint at ABC News.
 Upon learning of her demotion Marsh reportedly became distressed, causing the station to call in reporter John Tesh as an emergency standby in case Marsh was unable to work that evening.

 After regaining this position in January 1982 she stayed as co-anchor of the late weeknight newscasts until 1993 and worked alongside Smith, Mike Schneider and Ernie Anastos; she was anchor of both of the station's 6:00 pm evening newscasts for several years with Jim Jensen, Anastos and John Johnson.
 Her on air image was sultry, glamorous and self-possessed.
 In June 1995, Marsh returned to anchoring the late newscast with Johnson, replacing Dana Tyler.
 Her salary by this time was close to $1 million per year.

 Marsh was one of several personalities abruptly fired by WCBS-TV in October 1996 as part of a management-ordered shakeup of the station's news department due to declining ratings.
 Along with John Johnson, she was quickly hired by WNBC-TV to anchor a new midday newscast for the station.
 Upon joining WNBC, she also began co-anchoring the 6:00 pm newscast with Chuck Scarborough.
 In August 2003, WNBC removed Marsh from her anchor chair as the station intended to promote Lynda Baquero, thirteen years Marsh's junior, to work alongside Scarborough.
 The station discussed possible alternate positions, but came to no agreement with her.
 She left the station and ended her television career.

 Family

 Marsh was married twice.
 With her first husband, Nathaniel Price Paschall, she had a son, John.
-After their divorce, she married the French oceanographer Paul-Henri Nargeolet, with whom she had two daughters, Chloe and Sidonie, and another son, Julian.
+After their divorce, she married the French oceanographer Paul-Henri Nargeolet.